Supportive Guidance For The Probate Process

-Any legal issue that has to do with you and your family can be complex for all parties involved.
-Our lawyers also regularly handle probate and estate matters in Nebraska.
-The lawyers at Telpner Peterson Law Firm, LLP, of Council Bluffs, offer you the care and compassion you need while we fight for you.
+Any legal concern that has to do with you and your family can be complex for all parties involved.
+While we’re based in Council Bluffs, Iowa, our lawyers at Telpner Peterson Law Firm, LLP, also regularly handle probate and estate matters in Nebraska, and they will offer you the care and compassion you need while they fight for you.

 We Have Answers To Your Questions About Probate

 For many, probate is an unfamiliar process.
-Whether planning your estate for a smooth probate process for your loved ones or taking a loved one’s estate through probate, you may find yourself with more questions than answers.
+Whether you’re planning your own estate for a smooth probate process for your loved ones or you’re taking a loved one’s estate through probate, you may find that you have more questions than answers.
 Here are answers to some of the questions we receive most often.

 Who needs to go through probate?

 In Iowa, anyone who dies owning real estate or personal property exceeding $50,000 in aggregate value.

 What happens during probate?

 The first step in probate is to locate the will and, if found, to make an application for its admission and approval by the court.
 Appointment of a personal representative is requested at the time a petition for admission of the will is filed with the court.
 The personal representative is responsible for managing the estate and carrying out the deceased person’s wishes.
 The personal representative will then, among other tasks, need to inventory the assets of the estate, pay the debts and distribute the assets to the heirs.